ddevaraj/insight-data-engineering/README.md

 3. [Run Instructions](README.md#run-instructions)

 ### Challenge Summary
 A task to find trends in the immigration data of H1B visa application processing over the years.
-This task analyzes the past years data and calculates two metrics - Top 10 Occupations and Top 10S States for certified visa applications.
+This task analyzes the past years data and calculates two metrics - Top 10 Occupations and Top 10 States for certified visa applications.

 The data is downloaded from the [Office of Foreign Labor Certification Performance Data](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis) and converted into a semicolon(;) separated CSV file.

 ### Approach
-The task analyzes the data sent as h1b_input.csv and created a simple dictionary to store the values (book-keeping).
+The task analyzes the data sent as h1b_input.csv and creates a simple dictionary to store the values (book-keeping).
-Language - Python3
+> Language - Python3

 #### Data
 The semicolon separated CSV file is read by the program and only the essential column headers are identified.
-Since each year can have different data/column headers, the column headers are initially read and generalized.
-The columns headers that are required are:
+Since each year can have different data/column headers, the column headers are initially read and generalized through the words that can be found in the header.
+The column headers that are required are:
 * CASE_NUMBER - To uniquely identify the visa application
 > CSV file can have duplicates of the case_number, and this data is avoided.
 A set is created to store the unique case numbers that were encountered.
 * STATUS - Status of the visa application to be CERTIFIED
 * SOC_NAME - Standard Occupational Classification name that denotes the occupation of the visa applicant
 * WORKSITE_STATE - State in which the user is intended to work
+> If the header columns have multiple instances, the first is chosen.
+For eg, there could be worksite_state1 and worksite_state2 and is implemented as [link](https://github.com/ddevaraj/insight-data-engineering/blob/3c1bd40219230ff9bbeacbc21eb6f5284f52ba71/src/h1b_analytics.py#L117).

 #### Implementation
 The required columns are identified, the script parses through each row of the file to extract data.
 If the visa status is certified, a dictionary is created to store the worksite_state.
-The state becomes the key of the dictionary and its occurrence is the key.
-The occupation dictionary is also created the same way (only for soc_name field not being empty).
+The state becomes the key of the dictionary and its occurrence is the value.
+The occupation dictionary is also created in the same way.
 The dictionaries are sorted and the top 10 occupations and states are identified.

 #### Directory Structure